-Don’t put plastic bags in recycling bins.
-They recycle separately at appropriate locations, such as Walmart Stores.
+Don’t put plastic grocery bags in recycling bins.
+Recycle separately at appropriate locations, such as Walmart stores.

-Glass recycles.
-It’s not allowed in most curbside bins, but the City of Springfield collects glass at all 3 recycling centers.
+Most recyclers can't collect glass from your curbside bins, but the City of Springfield collects glass at all three recycling centers.

 When in doubt, ask your recycling service provider or facility.
 Don’t throw something you are unsure of into a recycling bin.

 Styrofoam food containers are not recyclable.
-Styrofoam packing material can be recycled at Computer Recycling Center for $5 per carload.
-Other businesses may take it for re-use; just call and ask.
+Some businesses may take it for re-use; just call and ask.